myeung18/3ScaleFuseAMQ/README.md

 ### Build and deploy with pipelines
 ***The application works under [OpenShift](https://www.okd.io/) or [Minishift](https://www.okd.io/minishift/)***

-The following instructions assuming that you are using Minshift.
-But the same could be applied to OpenShift cluster as well.
+The following instructions assuming that you are using OpenShift.
+But the same could be applied to Minishift as well.

 Download the source codes from git repository by either forking, or simply cloning it.

 ```
 git clone https://github.com/RHsyseng/IntegrationApp-Automation.git
 ```
-Start up your Minishift environment by running
+Assume you have OpenShift cluster ready and running.

 ```
-minishift start
+# login to the OpenShift
-oc login -u developer
+oc login <OpenShift cluster url> --token=<openshift user login token>

 ```

-Setup `rh-dev`, `rh-test` and `rh-prod` Minishift projects as the target environment (you may skip this step if you already have the environment ready, and this script will first delete the original projects in Minishift and create the new ones).
+Setup `rh-dev`, `rh-test` and `rh-prod` OpenShift projects as the target environment (you may skip this step if you already have the environment ready, and this script will first delete the original projects in OpenShift and create the new ones).

 ```
-./setup/setup.sh <Minishift userId>  #e.g. developer
+./setup/setup.sh
 ```

 Import the pipeline templates into your target project.
 For this case, it is `rh-dev`.